Table of Contents

 - Alcohol abuse, drug dependency, partial complex seizures, transient global amnesia, or traumatic brain injuries should be reliably excluded.

 - And the final criterion is that dissociative amnesia should better fit the clinical picture of the patientcompared to other psychiatric disorders such as posttraumatic stress disorder, acute stress disorder, somatization disorder, malingering, or dissociative identity disorder.

 Patients with dissociative amnesia should be sub-classified into with fugue or without fuguedepending on whether the patient shows fleeing behavior or not.

 Brain Imaging in Dissociative Amnesia

-The main goal of brain imaging in dissociative amnesia is to identify potential novel biomarkers, increase the certainty of the diagnosis and provide objective measures for research purposes.
-Brain imaging in patients with dissociative amnesia does not affect the treatment plan.
+The main goal of brain imaging in dissociative amnesia is to identify potential novel biomarkers, confirm the certainty of the diagnosis and provide objective measures for research purposes.
+Brain imaging in patients with dissociative amnesia does not impact the treatment plan.

-Positron emission tomography (PET) with glucose has shown decreased cerebral glucose metabolism in the anterior temporo-frontal regions in patients with dissociative amnesia.
+- Positron emission tomography (PET)with glucose show decreased cerebral glucose metabolism in the anterior temporo-frontal regions in patients with dissociative amnesia.
 These brain regions are known to be related to autobiography memory recall.

-Water-based PET scans were also used in patients with dissociative amnesia to study which brain regions are activated when previous life experiences are presented to the patient compared to healthy controls.
+- Water-based PET scansare also used in patients with dissociative amnesia to study which brain regions are activated when previous life experiences are presented in healthy

 Healthy controls usually have right temporo-frontal activation whereas patients with dissociative amnesia show left temporo-frontal activation.
 This finding has been explained based on our current understanding of the lateralization of the human brain, i.e. the activation of the left hemispheric regions is suggestive of the neutral perception of the patient’s own experiences rather than perceiving them as his or her own memories.